logo Friday, July 30, 2010

 Post Back to Registry Valet

-1. Registry Valet automatically includes additional form fields in the "Add to Cart" forms on the registry display page (where a customer views the list of desired items on a registry or wish list).
+1. Registry Valet automatically includes additional form fields in the "Add to Cart" forms on the gift registry display page (where a customer views the list of desired items on a gift registry or wish list).
 These additional fields are a unique ID for the registered item and the name of the registrant.
 In order to complete the post back, your cart system must be capable of accepting these additional form fields and passing them on to the final receipt page in the checkout process.

-It is also important to note that in order for Registry Valet to pass the identifying variables to your cart system, you must use forms for your add-to-cart code and not links.
+It is also important to note that in order for Registry Valet to pass the identifying variables to your cart software, you must use forms for your add-to-cart code and not links.
 Registry Valet can add additional fields to forms, but not to links.

 An Overview of the Post Back Process